Popular Aave Exchanges

 Coinbase is a digital asset broker headquartered in San Francisco, offering exchanges of Bitcoin, Ethereum, and other crypto assets in 32 countries, and bitcoin transactions and storage in 190 countries worldwide.

-Bitpanda is a leading European neobroker on a mission to democratize the complex world of investing.
+Bitpanda is a European neobroker on a mission to democratize the complex world of investing.
 With low fees, 24/7 trading and real-time settlement, Bitpanda empowers users to shape their financial futures - on their own terms.

 BC Bitcoin is a UK based cryptocurrency broker.
 With fast deposits and withdrawals and a focus on customer service, BC Bitcoin is becoming an increasingly popular choice for buying and selling cryptocurrency.